zaychenkoartem93-source/collaborative-study-platform/README.md

 - **GET /stats/group/{groupId}** — statistics for a specific group
 ## 5. Challenges and Solutions

-Authentication: JavaFX clients do not handle browser-style sessions automatically.
+**Authentication:** JavaFX clients do not handle browser-style sessions automatically.
 Solution: Added Spring Security session-based authentication and implemented cookie handling on the client side.

-Real-Time WebSockets: The application required instant updates across multiple users and groups.
+**Real-Time WebSockets:** The application required instant updates across multiple users and groups.
 Solution: Implemented a custom WebSocket endpoint and a session registry to broadcast updates efficiently.

-SQLite Dialect: SQLite is not fully supported by Hibernate, causing issues with schema generation and timestamps.
+**SQLite Dialect:** SQLite is not fully supported by Hibernate, causing issues with schema generation and timestamps.
 Solution: Added a custom SQLite dialect and adjusted entity types for clean database mapping.

-JavaFX Threading: Network operations freeze the UI if executed on the JavaFX Application Thread.
+**JavaFX Threading:** Network operations freeze the UI if executed on the JavaFX Application Thread.
 Solution: Used background threads for I/O and Platform.runLater() for safe UI updates.

 ## 6. Use of AI — What Helped, What Required Manual Work
-AI helped with: debugging, structure, documentation.
+**AI helped with:** debugging, structure, documentation.

-Manual tuning needed for: WebSocket config, DB logic, UI.
+**Manual tuning needed for:** WebSocket config, DB logic, UI.

  ## 7. UI Screenshots & Descriptions

 ## Login/registration Screen
 ![Login Screen](screenshots/loginscreen.png)

-Description:
-The Login screen allows users to securely access the platform using their username and password.
-Features include input validation, error messages for incorrect credentials, and registration.
+**To create a new account:**

+- Enter your email address in the Email field.

+- Enter your desired password in the Password field.

+- Provide a display name in the Name (for register) field.

+- Press the Register button.

+If the email is not already registered, a new user account will be created and you can immediately log in using your email and password.

 ## Main Screen
 ![Main Screen](screenshots/mainscreen.png)